gdoumenc/coworks/docs/tech.rst

 ``/context``

-	Return the deploiement context of the microservice.
+	Return the deployment context of the microservice.

 Extensions
 ^^^^^^^^^^